jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

-# Difference between Finetuner and Other Frameworks
+# Difference between Finetuner and other frameworks

 There are several fancy machine learning libraries available, what makes Finetuner unique?

-## Care about the quality of Embeddings 🧬
+## Care about the quality of embeddings 🧬

 Finetuner is not designed to improve classification, sentiment analysis or object detection.